What this calculator does

 How to read the result

-The monthly payment is principal and interest only.
-Home insurance, service charge, ground rent, taxes, product fees and early repayment charges are separate costs, so affordability should always include a wider budget view.
+The monthly payment is still only part of affordability.
+Home insurance, service charge, ground rent, local taxes, product fees paid upfront, early repayment charges and future rate changes should be considered in a wider budget view.

 Assumptions